 - Legends of Hawaiʻi luau (at the Hilton Waikoloa Village resort on the Kohala coast)

-- Hoʻomau Waikoloa Luau (at the Waikoloa Beach Golf Course)
+- Hoʻomau Waikoloa Luau (at the Waikoloa Beach Golf Course, currently unavailable)

-Have a look at the short video below to get an impression of the show.
+Have a look at the short video below to get an impression of the Voyagers of the Pacific Luau:

 Where?
-At the Sheraton Kona Resort at Keauhou Bay in the South Kona district.
+At the Royal Kona Resort in downtown Kona.

 The Island Breeze Luau is probably one of the best packages when looking at the quality of the show, the food, and the location.
 It is held on the grounds of the Kamehameha’s Kona Beach Hotel, right next to the historic Ahu’ena Heiau.